Back to blog

-MCP servers expose tools that Claude executes autonomously.
-A prompt injection in any tool return value can redirect Claude behavior and chain to further tool calls.
-Validate both user inputs and tool outputs.
+A prompt injection hidden in any MCP tool return value can redirect Claude and chain further tool calls.
+Validate user queries, tool parameters, and tool returns.

 TLDR